awsdocs/amazon-ec2-user-guide/doc_source/benchmark_procedures.md

 [ec2-user ~]$ sudo fio fio_rw_mix.cfg
 ```

-For more information about interpreting the results, see the [Inspecting disk I/O performance with fio](https://www.linux.com/learn/tutorials/442451-inspecting-disk-io-performance-with-fio/) tutorial\.
+For more information about interpreting the results, see this tutorial: [Inspecting disk I/O performance with fio](https://www.linux.com/tutorials/inspecting-disk-io-performance-fio/)\.

 Multiple fio jobs for direct I/O, even though using sequential read or write operations, can result in lower than expected throughput for `st1` and `sc1` volumes\.
 We recommend that you use one direct I/O job and use the `iodepth` parameter to control the number of concurrent I/O operations\.